Veteran officer brings fresh ideas to midcoast police chief role

 A few years ago, Hesseltine set a goal to become a police chief.
 He wanted to stay in the midcoast so his children wouldn’t have to move or switch schools.

-“I applied to the (Wiscasset) police chief position two years ago when Chief Lange got it,” Hesseltine said.
+“I applied to the [Wiscasset] police chief position two years ago when Chief Lange got it,” Hesseltine said.
 “My big thing with Wiscasset — what attracted me — was the working chief position, because I still have a passion for law enforcement and working within the community.”

 As a working chief, Hesseltine will take an active role in investigations and patrol as well as being an administrator.